Claremont Colleges: Colleges

-The Claremont School of Theology (founded 1885) (and thus Claremont Lincoln University) is affiliated with the consortium, but is not a member.
+The Claremont School of Theology (founded 1885) (and thus Claremont Lincoln University) is affiliated with the consortium but is not a member.
+In January 2024, after nearly a decade, the Claremont School of Theology finalized a deal to sell the 16 acres of prime Village real estate it has occupied since 1957 back to the Claremont Colleges for $7.7 million.

 History

-Before the idea of the Claremont Colleges, Pomona College was founded in 1887.
+Before the idea of the Claremont Colleges, Pomona College was founded in 1887 in Pomona, California.
 Pomona began after a group of congregationalists envisioned a "New England-type" college on the West Coast.
-Pomona College relocated to Claremont, California after the college acquired an unfinished hotel in Claremont.
-And 23 years later, James A. Blaisdell became president of Pomona.
-Though in 1923, Pomona College faced a problem.
-The school's population was growing.
-Thus, Pomona either had to go against their ideals of expanding or limit the amount of growth at the college.
-James Blaisdell developed a different option.
-He advised the college chose to form a consortium of differentiated small colleges, modeled after Oxford and Cambridge.
-In October 1923, President James A. Blaisdell of Pomona College wrote to Ellen Browning Scripps describing a vision of educational excellence he had for the future Claremont Colleges:
+The college relocated to Claremont in 1888 after acquiring an unfinished hotel there.
+By 1923, Pomona College faced a problem: the school's population was growing.
+Pomona had to choose to either continue expanding or to limit the amount of growth at the college.
+The college's president at the time, James Blaisdell, developed a different option.
+He advised that the college choose to form a consortium of differentiated small colleges, modeled after Oxford and Cambridge.
+In October 1923, Blaisdell wrote to Ellen Browning Scripps describing a vision of educational excellence he had for the future Claremont Colleges:

 The start of the Claremont Colleges came in 1925 with the addition of a graduate school, now known as Claremont Graduate University.
 The college was originally known as Claremont College and began to function in 1927.
 The second addition came in 1926 when Ellen Browning Scripps founded Scripps College.
 Scripps College allowed Ellen Browning Scripps to put-forth her plan of a school which offered women access to a higher education, to better their professional careers and to better their personal lives.
 Scripps College officially opened in 1927.

-The novelty of the arrangement, combined with marketing that drew up the perception of the west coast as a novel frontier, led to nationwide interest in and praise for the colleges in the 1930s.
-Paul Monroe of Harvard University, the foremost educational historian of the era, wrote that year that "The torch of learning was borne aloft in the first century by Antioch and Athens; in the second century by Rome and Alexandria; by Padua and Paris in the twelfth; Oxford and Cambridge in the fifteenth; Harvard and Yale in the seventeenth; Columbia and Chicago in the nineteenth; the Claremont Colleges of the West in the twentieth."
+The novelty of the arrangement, combined with marketing that drew up the perception of the West Coast as a novel frontier, led to nationwide interest in and praise for the colleges in the 1930s.
+Paul Monroe of Harvard University, the foremost educational historian of the era, wrote that year, "The torch of learning was borne aloft in the first century by Antioch and Athens; in the second century by Rome and Alexandria; by Padua and Paris in the twelfth; Oxford and Cambridge in the fifteenth; Harvard and Yale in the seventeenth; Columbia and Chicago in the nineteenth; the Claremont Colleges of the West in the twentieth."